For people to trust you, they must perceive that you have good intentions.

 In this case, you might find that your intention of disciplining someone that you perceive to be not meeting standards could be better replaced by addressing problems of sexism that are affecting your company.
 Focusing on the root intent–respecting your workers and ensuring company profitability—will build trust and avoid bad decisions.
 This example, by the way, comes from a recent real-life experience of a couple of employees of a Philadelphia company, whose little social experiment of switching male and female signature blocks exposed a potential sexism problem, which you can read about at Huffington Post.

 In my thirties, I felt that I had really let my physical fitness fall to an unacceptable level.
-I determined (made an intent) to get back in shape, and made a plan to run my first marathon.
+I made an intent to get back in shape, and made a plan to run my first marathon.
 It was a daunting task, and I made this decision less than four months before the event, but I convinced myself I could do it.
-I kept an Excel spreadsheet of my daily mileage (there were no helpful exercise apps back then!), and monitored my effort (how many days per week I was training) and performance (how my pace was improving).
-Successfully completing the 26 mile run greatly boosted my self-trust, and demonstrated to others that I could follow through on intended action.
+I kept an Excel spreadsheet of my daily mileage (there were no helpful exercise apps back then!), and monitored my the days and mileage per week and performance in my pace.
+Successfully completing the 26 mile run greatly boosted my self-trust, demonstrating to myself that I could follow through on intended action.